-Today, the co-chairs of the fiscally-responsible Democratic Blue Dog Coalition—Reps.
+Today, the co-chairs of the fiscally-responsible, Democratic Blue Dog Coalition—Reps.
 Jim Costa (D-CA), Henry Cuellar (D-TX), and Daniel Lipinski (D-IL)—released the following statement to thank Tuesday Group Co-Chair, Rep. Charlie Dent (R-PA), for his service to the nation following his announcement that he would resign from the United States Congress in May:

-Today, the co-chairs of the fiscally responsible Blue Dog Coalition—Reps.
+Today, the co-chairs of the fiscally-responsible, Democratic Blue Dog Coalition—Reps.
 Jim Costa (D-CA), Henry Cuellar (D-TX), and Daniel Lipinski (D-IL)—released the following statement on the Republican balanced budget amendment that failed to pass in the U.S. House of Representatives:

 In The News